Types of Radiation Therapy

 Radiation therapy uses invisible forms of high energy, such as X-rays and electron beams, to kill or damage cancer cells.
 Radiation is directed at tumors to damage the DNA of cancer cells, which prevents them from growing and dividing.
 Technological advancements have created radiation therapy techniques that precisely target cancer cells while minimizing radiation to nearby healthy cells.

-Scripps specialists treat many types of cancer using the most appropriate type of radiation therapy based on each patient’s cancer type, how far it may have spread, their medical profile, overall health and more.
+Scripps MD Anderson specialists treat many types of cancer using the most appropriate type of radiation therapy based on each patient’s cancer type, how far it may have spread, their medical profile, overall health and more.

 - External-beam radiation